 In their defense, we now have a treatment option that was not available five years ago.
 The progression of Superficial Siderosis is better understood now.
 The knowledgeable physician can now offer hope of a prolonged and comfortable quality of life for their patient.

 The first problem is Ferriprox.
 Many doctors seem to consider it nothing more than experimental.
 When you do find a provider willing to prescribe it dosage protocols vary between doctors so much you can’t possibly track its effectiveness.

 Secondly, whether you live in a country with an NHS system or the U.S. with private healthcare insurance, your care is dictated by cost.
 Make no mistake; insurance companies have a vested interest in keeping healthcare costs down.
 Blue Cross Blue Shield is driving this point home for those of us who live in Texas and purchase individual policies.

-A recognized national or worldwide Standard of Care Policy for Superficial Siderosis would ensure everyone receives treatment from the same clinical guidelines and help justify off book drug requests.
-Dare we hope they might even consider assigning Superficial Siderosis its very own designated insurance billing code.
+A recognized national or worldwide Standard of Care Policy for superficial siderosis would ensure everyone receives treatment from the same clinical guidelines and help justify off-label drug requests.
+Dare we hope they might even consider assigning superficial siderosis its very own designated insurance billing code.
 No existing billing code?
 It can’t possibly be a real medical condition.

 Short Description: Other disorders of meninges, not elsewhere classified

 Long Description: Other disorders of meninges, not elsewhere classified